syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Displays the ToggleButton with rounded corners.
+Display the ToggleButton with rounded corners.

 #### Default Value